rahulnkm/podscript/examples/README.md

 1. Check that your OpenAI API key is correctly configured
 2. Ensure all dependencies are installed
-3. Verify that the audio file is in a supported format
+3. Verify that the URL or file is accessible
-4. For large files, try using `compress_audio.sh` first before attempting to transcribe
+4. For large files, the script automatically handles splitting

-## Additional Resources

-For more information, see the documentation:

-- `docs/openai_whisper.md`: General usage of OpenAI Whisper with Podscript
-- `docs/handling_large_files.md`: Detailed guide on working with large audio files